nivevj/Personal-website/README.md

 # Personal-website
-A personal website with protoflio
+A personal website with portfolio